benthor/tagvial/README.md

 - `-o noundelete`
     - by default, rmdir'ing a directory/tag only "hides" the tag, mkdiring it again under the same name restores the tag to all files.
 This can be disabled by the above option

+- `-o recursiverm`
+    - by default, rm'ing a file from a tagpath only removes the last tag.
+With this option it instead loses all tags from its entire tagpath.

 - `-o recursivermdir`
     - by default, rmdir'ing a directory/tag only removes that particular tag.
 By specifying the above option, all other tags in the path between the tag and the root also get deleted.
     - *bug/unexpected behavior*: currently this also happenes when your current working directory is a tagpath within the fs.
 For example, with this option, when you are currently in `mountpoint/important/todo/pdfs` and decide to delete a random other tag, the tags `important`, `todo` and `pdfs` get deleted as well.
 You have been warned